mozilla/PyPOM/docs/user_guide.rst

 In the above example, and page objects that extend ``Base`` will inherit the ``header`` property, and be able to check if it's displayed.

+Same behaviour with Splinter_ using a different selector structure.

 Waiting for regions to load
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~